singhangadin/android-filepicker/Readme.md

     That's It.
 You are good to go further.

 ### NOTE:
-Marshmallow and further requests for the permission during runtime.
-I would recommend to override `onRequestPermissionsResult` of Activity/AppCompatActivity class and show the dialog only if permissions have been granted.
+Marshmallow and further requests for the permission on runtime.
+You should override `onRequestPermissionsResult` of Activity/AppCompatActivity class and show the dialog only if permissions have been granted.

 ```java
         //Add this method to show Dialog when the required permission has been granted to the app.